Library Membership

 3.1 Non-Resident Card:

-Non-residents of Timmins have the option of paying a non-refundable fee to obtain a library card for full access to library collections, programs, services, e-resources and internet access.
+Non-residents of Timmins have the option of paying a non-refundable fee to obtain a library card for access to library collections, programs, services, eResources and internet access.
+Items that cannot be accessed on this card include musical instruments, Ontario Parks passes, electronic equipment and Wi-Fi Hotspots.
 Name and address identification must be presented when the card is issued and each time it is renewed.
 Options include:

 • $5 per month, OR